The long road to wellness

-The example the therapist used is if 10 firefighters are in a burning building that collapses and five of them are trapped under the rubble, unhurt, and the other five escape with serious injuries, it is the five that are left waiting for help that will be at a higher risk of PTSD even though they all experienced the same event.
+The psychologist explained her condition with a metaphor: if 10 firefighters are in a burning building that collapses and five of them are trapped under the rubble, unhurt, and the other five escape with serious injuries, it is the five left waiting for help that will be at a higher risk of PTSD, even though they all experienced the same event.

 Chris has been my mom’s most reliable source of support.
 No one spent more time with her talking things over, and sometimes it was a challenge to find the right way to go about it, he says.

 “Sometimes there’s a helplessness, because you can’t feel what they’re feeling.
 You can’t figure out what synaptic connections are happening in their brain or what thoughts and processes are happening because you can’t understand.
 You’re not in it.
 It’s a very frightening thing to see in someone.”

 When a person with PTSD is triggered, their fight or flight response kicks in.
 The brain gets short circuited and the part that deals with processing and rationalization shuts off.
 What’s left working is the part that processes emotion.
 The disorder is physiological but presents with emotional symptoms.

 For my mother, dark thoughts can be sparked at random.
 For example, setting up a tarp while camping, the possibility of using the rope for hanging crossed her mind.
 Not necessarily on herself, but the thought was something she had never experienced before.
 Another time, I showed her a picture I had taken of an anti-suicide bridge barrier.
 I didn’t know it at the time but looking at it made her anxious.

 When she first took time off work, we didn’t know how serious the situation was.
 Hearing that a social worker is taking a stress leave is hardly out of the ordinary.
 The job leaves its mark on workers, and we just assumed it was her turn.